borbware/unity-basics-course/Module1.md

 <!-- _backgroundColor: #257179 -->
 For the first Module project, you will create a 3d model of a clock with ticking hour, minute and second indicators.

 The project is separated into individual exercises.
-For more help, you can follow the [CatlikeCoding clock tutorial](https://catlikecoding.com/unity/tutorials/basics/game-objects-and-scripts/).

 ## MP Exercise 1.
 Creating a project